Gandhi Jayanti 2021: The history and significance

 5 Interesting Facts Related to Mahatma Gandhi

 1. Mahatma Gandhi left for London to study law and to become a barrister.
-After completing studies in London, he obtained a barrister's degree but was unsuccessful in the first debate in the Bombay High Court.
+After completing studies in London, he obtained a barrister's degree but was unsuccessful in the first hearing in the Bombay High Court.

 3. There are more than 50 roads on Mahatma Gandhi's name, excluding small roads in India.
-Also, there are about 60 roads abroad in the name of Gandhiji.
+Also, there are about 60 roads abroad in the name of Gandhi Ji.

 4. Mahatma Gandhi was selected for the Nobel Prize 5 times, but he did not receive the Nobel Prize even once.